Open Modeling Foundation Charter

 Executive Director

 The Executive Director must be a member of an OMF member organization and is elected by a majority vote of the Members Council to serve for renewable five year terms.
 The Executive Director oversees and administers the daily activities and fiscal management of the Open Modeling Foundation.
-These Executive Director responsibilities are shared with the Executive Committee.
+These Executive Director responsibilities are shared with the Executive Committee (EC).
 The Executive Director calls and chairs meetings of the Executive Committee and Members Council, or identifies a substitute from the EC if unable to do so.

 Executive Committee